KrossKinetic/KrossKinetic/README.md

 I'm an AI Researcher at the **Language Understanding and Reasoning (LUNR) Lab** at Stony Brook University.
 My work is centered on enhancing the performance of Large Language Models (LLMs) for Retrieval Augmented Generation (RAG), especially within code-related problem domains.

-I'm also working on a privacy-first Android app that inteligently manages notifications for you using on-device Llama3.2-3B-q8 model.
+I'm also working on a native Android app that inteligently manages, filters and summarizes notifications for you using Gemini-2.5-Flash using secure Firebase and Vortex Cloud.

 ### 🛠️ My Tech Stack & Skills